alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-25-Docker-Containers - 2.markdown

 ### <a name="vclinuxdocker"></a> Example no. 2: developing Linux applications with Visual C++ for Linux and Docker

-Visual C++ for Linux is great and it works right outside the box when connected to a Virtual Box VM (in my picture below the VM is running a Debian).
+Visual C++ for Linux is great and  works right outside the box when connected to a Virtual Box VM (in the picture below the VM is running a Debian).

 ![VM VC for Linux]({{site.url}}/assets/vsdebian.jpg)

 However, creating full VMs, starting them and moving them around is complex and tedious.
-Here is a ligher weight alternative - use docker for the same task.
+Here is a ligher alternative - use a Docker container for running and debugging the app.

 1. Run a Debian Linux distribution.
 Map ports.
 Create a local user and install g++, gdb and openssh-server.
 Drop into the bash console.
+Attention to the flag `--security-opt seccomp=unconfined` - gdb will not be able to connect to the executable otherwise.

 ```
 docker run -it --rm -p 2222:22 --security-opt seccomp=unconfined